Project

 The trouble with just disabling the message is that you will still lose audio data when the song changes.
 If you had the crossfade overlap set to 10 seconds, then the last 10 seconds of the song (which were buffered in order to perform the crossfade) will be cut off when the next song starts.

-#4 Updated by Will F. almost 9 years ago
+#4 Updated by Will F. over 9 years ago

 Ok, so I guess losing audio is not worth it.
 Thanks for everything.